Himanshuraj677/javascript-machine-learning/README.md

 ## <a name="gasmileage"></a> 3) Gas Mileage Calculator

-A gradient descent algorithm using Tensorflow.js.
+A gradient descent algorithm in linear regression using Tensorflow.js.

 [See 03-gas-mileage-calculator folder](https://github.com/solygambas/javascript-machine-learning/tree/main/03-gas-mileage-calculator)